 While some medications should be taken with food to increase their absorption or decrease their risk of side effects, in other cases taking with food – sometimes very specific foods or beverages – can reduce a drug’s effectiveness, or even increase their potency.

 “Twenty years ago, a team of researchers and I realized that grapefruit juice could cause many medications to be as much as 10 times more powerful than they’re meant to be,” says David G. Bailey, PhD, clinical professor of pharmacology at the University of Western Ontario in Canada.

 Thanks to their research, more than 50 medications now carry cautions about grapefruit juice on their labels.

-Here are five common pill blockers to watch out for:
+Here are some common pill blockers to watch out for:

 FOOD: Milk and yogurt

 BLOCKS: Iron supplements; many antibiotics, including fluoroquinolone, ciprofloxacin and “cycline” antibiotics like tetracycline; thyroid hormone; and penicillamine (Cuprimine, Depen), a disease-modifying antirheumatic drug

 BLOCKS: Disease-modifying antirheumatic drugs, including methotrexate (Rheumatrex, Trexall, Otrexup, Rasuvo); cyclosporine (Gengraf, Neoral, Sandimmune), a drug used for severe psoriasis and rheumatoid arthritis; beta blockers like acebutol (Sectral); cancer drugs like etoposide (Etopophos, Vepesid); alendronate (Fosamax), an osteoporosis drug; the allergy medicine fexofenadine (Allegra); some antibiotics including ciprofloxacin (Cipro) and levofloxacin (Levaquin)

 FOOD: Foods rich in vitamin K, including leafy green vegetables and liver